XinYaanZyoy/OCBooks/NLP/notes/course1/week1.md

 also, the capitals or lower cased, verbs' tense or any prefixes and sufixes doesn't need to be in our game either! so we eliminate them as well, but how?

-it's called **STEMMING**, we stem out the suffixes and prefixes to get the stems, before that we lower all the capitals.
+it's called **STEMMING**, we stem out the suffixes and prefixes to get the stems, before that we lower all the capitals. [here](https://tartarus.org/martin/PorterStemmer/) is stemming algo.

 hence, the words "AI", "Ai" "ai", "aI" are similar in a sentimental way! (should we count capitals as a measure of extra positivity or negativity according to the corresponding tweet? let's make it simpler and don't do it!)